Humanities

 AS/A Level

-At A level the WJEC course offers a broad and innovative experience for all students.
+At A level the OCR course offers a broad and innovative experience for all students.
 AS comprises two modules.
 One develops understanding of physical themes such as hydrology, tectonics and climate change and the other investigates human issues of population, migration and settlement.
 Both modules deepen pupil’s enquiry skills through human and physical practical investigations.
 A physical geography fieldwork day takes place in the Autumn Term with a further day for human geography during the spring term.
 Exams are taken in the Summer Term of year 12.

 At A2 students embark on contemporary themes such as Emerging Asia, Coastal Management and Sustainability and well as a further Personal Investigation.
 Both modules are taken in the summer of year 13.